Featured image: Jaedyn White/Airways

 According to Reuters, the airline withdrew its third-quarter and full-year earnings guidance due to the strike, the first cabin staff strike in 40 years, which lasted for almost four days.

 The Canadian Union of Public Employees said via Facebook, "The Strike has ended.
 We have a tentative agreement we will bring forward to you."
-With that, the union declared the end of what it portrays as unpaid labor, but the specifics of the talks were not made public right away.
+With that, the union declared the end of what it portrays as unpaid labor, but while the specifics of the talks were not made public right away, we are confirming an update with the following information:

 Flight Cancellations